addhe/infrabot-nlp/README.md

 - Enhanced Gemini integration via Google's ADK in the ADK implementation
 - Execute shell commands directly from the CLI
 - Get current time in different cities
-- List GCP projects by environment (dev/stg/prod)
+- List GCP projects by environment (dev/stg/prod) and see their status (e.g., [ACTIVE], [DELETE_REQUESTED])
 - Create new GCP projects with custom IDs, names, and organization IDs
+- Delete GCP projects (with clear feedback if project is not active or already scheduled for deletion)
 - Modular code structure with separate modules for different tool categories
 - Simple and intuitive interface